-Seated Knee Flexion: To promote knee bending, sit in a chair with your knee bent to 90 degrees.
+Seated Knee Flexion: To promote knee bending, sit in a chair with your knee bent to

+90 degrees.
 Keeping your foot flat and fixed to the floor, gently move your buttocks forward in the chair.
 Relax in the new position for 20 seconds.
 Perform 1 set of 5 repetitions.

-Phase II: Begin these exercises as instructed by your physical therapist.
+Phase II: Begin these exercises about 1 month after surgery.